 It really was a beautiful song, showcasing what true love felt like.
 But around all of that lovey dovey stuff that would have made it some big hit, I'm sure, there was the darker hints of the pain it brought to fight with him, as well as the worry over my stance with him.
 I knew that he would never leave me.
 He couldn't.
 That was partly what was behind the words.
 But the other part was how confusing it all was.
 How one day, you think you know love and the next you're brand new to it all and you never knew how far off you really were.
 A song of pain and love.
 It was perfect.
 It was beautiful.
 And it had probably struck a chord or two when it came to Nick.

-I slowly twisted the doorknob and slowly pulled it back.
+I slowly twisted the doorknob and carefully pulled it back.
 Nick was leaning against the door, his body slumping back as I pulled it open.
 I braced it with my foot, leaning out a little to look over at him.
 He didn't look up at me, and fear plagued my heart.
 Was he mad at me?
 Did I hurt his feelings somehow?
 I would have never sung that out loud if I knew that he was right there listening, if I knew that it would have hurt his feelings.
 The moment the thought entered my head, he looked up.
 His eyes were clear turquoise blue.
 He reached up and took a hold of my hand on the doorknob.
 His fingers wrapped around mine, and with a tug he pulled me down.

 Level with his face, he pulled me forward to where I was practically sitting in his lap.
 My cheeks immediately started flushing.
 Aces were pretty lenient when it came to public displays of affection, but I wasn't sure what his parents would think if they walked by and saw us cuddling in the hall.
 I scooted over a little bit, trying to sit right next to him, but he wouldn't allow it.
 Instead, he pulled me closer, his hands tight on my waist.